-Answer: No, because that would be a violation of student privacy.
+No. This would be a violation of student privacy.
 The file must only be delivered using the CDE’s exFiles File Transfer System.
 Directions on uploading, encrypting, and transferring files will be provided by email.

 What software should we use to encrypt the file?

 The exFiles File Transfer System will automatically encrypt the file.

 Will I receive a receipt after submitting the file?

 Note that grantees are not required to provide evidence of having submitted the Outcome Data for the California Monitoring Tool or to independent auditors.

 Where can I find the County-District-School Code for our school?

 Go to the California School Directory.

 Should I submit attendance for an afterschool program that is not funded by After School Education and Safety (ASES) or 21st Century Community Learning Centers (CCLC)?

 Are all the after school participants required to be reported, even if they only attend a few days of the program?

 Yes.
 Grantees are required to report all participants, even if the student attended one day only.

 Reporting for the Outcome Data is addressed in California Education Code Section 8484 with the purpose of evaluating program quality outcomes.
-Data is collected at the student-level and the consequence for non-compliance is grant termination.
+Data is collected at the student-level and the consequence for non-compliance may be withheld funds or grant termination.

 I have multiple schools in my grant.
 Do I need to submit a different spreadsheet for each school or can I combine all of the schools into one report?

 All sites funded by the same grantee must be on one spreadsheet.
-There are two file templates: one for ASES and 21st CCLC, and another for After School Safety and Enrichment for Teens (ASSETs).
+There are two reporting templates: one for the ASES and 21st CCLC programs and another for the ASSETs programs.

 I have more than one type of grant.
 Do I need to submit a separate spreadsheet for each grant?

-Question: if we do not have a Statewide Student Identifier (SSID) for a student, can we leave that cell blank?
+If we do not have a Statewide Student Identifier (SSID) for a student, can we leave that cell blank?

 No. Grantees must report SSIDs for all students participating in after school programs, except for private school students.
 For private schools, enter “888”.